VbScrub/VbLoadDriver/README.md

 # VbLoadDriver

-.NET code to load a driver from the registry
+.NET 4.0 app that loads a driver from the registry (optionally creating/updating registry values)